 - policy leverage: support reforms in line with EU and partner country policies;

-- aid effectiveness: improve coordination between European and non-European development cooperation agents (i.e. donors and financial institutions);
+- aid effectiveness: improve coordination between European and non-European development cooperation agents and partners (i.e. donors and financial institutions);

 - visibility: provide more visibility for EU development funding.